Blog

-Stop worrying about whether Google penalizes AI generated content.
-They don't.
-What they penalize is low-quality content, and most AI content happens to be low-quality because people hit publish without editing.
-Google's position hasn't changed since 2024.
-Content should help users, not game rankings.
-If your AI-generated posts aren't ranking, it's because your content doesn't answer the query better than what's already there.
-That's a quality problem, not an AI problem.
+Google doesn't penalize AI generated content.
+It penalizes low-quality content, and most AI output happens to be low-quality because people hit publish without editing.
+If your AI posts aren't ranking, you have a quality problem, not an AI problem.

 TLDR:

-Readers bounce from unedited AI phrases like "dives into" and "comprehensive," killing your dwell time.
+• Readers bounce from unedited AI phrases like "jumps into" and "detailed," killing your dwell time.

 Google doesn't penalize AI content.
 Full stop.